Overview

 - At lease end: return the car, or buy at the ₹6 lakh residual price

-At the end of those 3 years you have paid ₹6.5–8 lakh and own nothing.
-If you then take another lease on a new car, the cycle restarts — payments never stop.
+At the end of those 3 years you've paid ₹6.5-8 lakh and own nothing.
+Take another lease on a new car and the cycle restarts; the payments never stop.

 Business use advantage.
-If the car is used for business, lease payments can typically be fully deducted as a business operating expense, whereas with a purchased vehicle you can only deduct depreciation (which is calculated under tax rules, not actual market depreciation).
+If the car is used for business, lease payments can typically be fully deducted as a business operating expense, whereas with a purchased vehicle you can only deduct depreciation (calculated under tax rules, not actual market depreciation).
 This makes leasing particularly attractive for self-employed professionals and business owners.

 The mileage problem.
-Most leases contract a maximum annual kilometre allowance — typically 15,000–25,000 km.
-Exceeding this triggers a per-kilometre penalty, usually ₹8–₹15 per excess km.
-If you commute long distances or travel frequently for work, these penalties can eliminate the cost advantage of leasing entirely.
+Most leases contract a maximum annual kilometre allowance, typically 15,000-25,000 km.
+Exceeding this triggers a per-kilometre penalty, usually ₹8-₹15 per excess km.
+If you commute long distances or travel frequently for work, these penalties can wipe out the cost advantage of leasing entirely.

 When to Choose a Car Loan